-1.4 The Code impacts all licensed radio and television broadcasters in The Bahamas as it establishes a code of practice for audiovisual media services over which Licensees exercise editorial control and responsibility, including all locally produced programming.
-For material over which Licensees do not exercise editorial authority, consisting mainly of foreign programming, the Code requires a programme classification system on the basis of an age-appropriateness rating of the content in addition to advance audience advisories, to precede airings of material with content of mature subjects, violence, coarse or potentially offensive language and other types of explicit material.
-The Code will not apply to content which is delivered by a Licensee solely over the Internet unless that
+2.1 The Revised Code impacts all licensed radio and television broadcasters in The Bahamas as it establishes a code of practice for audiovisual media services over which Licensees exercise editorial control and responsibility, including all locally produced programming.
+For material over which Licensees do not exercise editorial authority, consisting mainly of foreign programming, the Revised Code requires a programme classification system on the basis of an age-appropriateness rating of the content in addition to advance audience advisories, to precede airings of material with content of mature subjects, violence, coarse or potentially offensive language and other types of explicit material.
+The Revised Code will not apply to content which is delivered by a Licensee solely over the Internet unless that content is targeted at persons within The Bahamas by virtue of its being promoted or advertised within The Bahamas.

-- content is targeted at persons within The Bahamas by virtue of its being promoted or advertised within The Bahamas. - 1.5 The Code establishes regulatory standards and boundaries across six (6) core content areas: Harm and Offence, Protection of Young Persons, Political Broadcasts and Political Advertisements, Advertising and Sponsorship, News and Factual Programmes and Access Services.
-While the Code requires Licensees to exercise decency and good taste in their selection, preparation and scheduling of programming, it also recognises the right of adult persons to select specific programming of their choice, as may be the case for pay-television services.
-The Code also encourages the inclusion of material that promotes Bahamian cultural and educational awareness. - In requiring broadcasters to adopt responsible policies through scheduling, advisories and programme classifications, the Code sets out standards for the Protection of Young Persons, in order to limit the exposure of children to potentially harmfully or unsuitable broadcasts.
-The Code establishes a watershed period, commencing at 9:00 PM on any given evening and ending at 5:00 AM the following morning.
-Material that is unsuitable for children may only be broadcast during this watershed period. - 1.7 The new rules address issues of language use, violence, sexual themes and nudity, drugs, alcohol and smoking, and other subjects including the participation of children in programmes and advertisements.
-The Code also defines a television programme classification system including ratings ranging from TV-Y (content that is appropriate for all audiences), TV-MA (content suitable only for mature audiences), TV-Y7 (children aged 7 and up), TV-G (general audiences), TV-PG (suggested parental guidance) to TV-14 (strong parental caution).
-Many viewers who watch American television programming in The Bahamas will already be familiar with this classification system. - 1.8 In the case of Political Broadcasts and Advertisements, the Code sets out standards for the broadcasting of political advertisements and election programmes arranged and paid for by potential candidates, actual candidates, political parties and other persons or entities within and outside of defined election periods.
-The new rules extend coverage established in the previous interim provisions to now also include local government elections and referendums, in addition to general and bye-elections.
-In the case of a general election, the defined election period is unchanged, beginning with the dissolution of Parliament and ending with the close of the poll.
+- 2.2 The Revised Code establishes regulatory standards and boundaries across six (6) core content areas: Harm and Offence, Protection of Young Persons, Political Broadcasts and Political Advertisements, Advertising and Sponsorship, News and Factual Programmes and Access Services.
+While the Revised Code requires Licensees to exercise decency and good taste in their selection, preparation and scheduling of programming, it also recognizes the right of adult persons to select specific programming of their choice, as may be the case for pay-television services.
+The Revised Code also encourages the inclusion of material that promotes Bahamian cultural and educational awareness. - 2.3 In requiring broadcasters to adopt responsible policies through scheduling, advisories and programme classifications, the Revised Code sets out standards for the Protection of Young Persons, in order to limit the exposure of children to potentially harmfully or unsuitable broadcasts.
+The Revised Code establishes a watershed period, commencing at 9:00 p.m. on any given evening and ending at 5:00 a.m. the following morning.
+Material that is unsuitable for children may only be broadcast during this watershed period. - 2.4 The rules address issues of language use, violence, sexual themes and nudity, drugs, alcohol and smoking, and other subjects including the participation of children in programmes and advertisements.
+The Revised Code also defines a television programme classification system including ratings ranging from TV-Y (content that is appropriate for all audiences), TV-MA (content suitable only for mature audiences), TV-Y7 (children aged 7 and up), TV-G (general audiences), TV-PG (suggested parental guidance) to TV-14 (strong parental caution).
+Many viewers who watch American television programming in the Bahamas will already be familiar with this classification system. - 2.5 In the case of Political Broadcasts and Advertisements, the Revised Code sets out standards for the broadcasting of political advertisements and election programmes arranged and paid for by potential candidates, actual candidates, political parties and other persons or entities within and outside of defined election periods.
+The new rules introduce prohibitions which extend to advanced polling days, referendums and bye-elections.
+In the case of a general election, the defined election period is unchanged, beginning with the dissolution of Parliament an ending with the close of the poll.
 During an election period, political broadcasts and advertisements are permitted only up to midnight at the end of the day before polling day.
-Broadcasts of political material on polling day are prohibited.
+Broadcasts of political material on polling day are prohibited. - 2.6 The Revised Code establishes rules and guidelines for Advertisements and Sponsorships that are intended to ensure that such material is legal, decent, honest and truthful, and representative of a sense of obligation to the consumer.